 What if everyone read the same book and then joined all those readers in talking about it?
 That’s the idea behind One Book, One Community of Monroe County.

 Each year, the One Book, One Community of Monroe County selection committee chooses a readily available and discussible book written by a major author, and invites Monroe County residents to read the same book at the same time and discuss it through a series of free programs running approximately one month.
 Each year’s events feature book discussions and free county-wide community activities related to the themes raised by these provocative and inspiring stories.
 One Book, One Community of Monroe County aims to enrich the experience of reading for everyone, regardless of race, gender, age, income or the neighborhood they call home.

 About the Book

 Angeline Boulley is a member of the Sault Ste.
 Marie Tribe of Chippewa Indians and the daughter of a traditional firekeeper.
 She is the author of both Firekeeper’s Daughter, and its sequel Warrior Girl Unearthed.
 Boulley wrote Firekeeper’s Daughter, her debut novel, over the course of ten years.
 In addition to being a writer, Boulley has also served as her tribe’s Educational Director and worked for the U.S. Department of Education as the Director for the Office of Indian Education.

 Learn More About the Book

 To learn more about the book, or to find great One Book One Community events and companion titles, visit 2024 One Book One Community of Monroe County

 Let us browse for you

-If you miss browsing our shelves and aren’t sure what to read or watch next, try the Library’s Personalized Recommendation Service.
+If you aren’t sure what to read or watch next, try the Library’s Personalized Recommendation Service.
 Complete a recommendation form and a librarian will create a customized reading list for you.
 We will contact you as soon as possible with our recommendations.